SolastaMods/SolastaUnfinishedBusiness/Documentation/Subclasses.md

 * Blast Pursuit

-Gain an additional Eldritch Point when you hit an enemy within 30 feet.
-When you kill an enemy, gain additional Eldritch Points equal to the number of beams per cast of Eldritch Blast.
+In combat when your turn start, gain additional Eldritch Points equal to the number of beams per cast of Eldritch Blast.You also gain 1 additional Eldritch Point when you hit an enemy with Eldritch Blast.

 * Learn Versatility (1)